LoopFollow Build

 From Mac system settings/notifications, scroll down to LoopFollow and enable notifications with the options you want.

-Run LoopFollow on your Mac with Mac-Xcode Build¶
+Run LoopFollow on Mac with Mac-Xcode Build¶

 - Build LoopFollow to your Mac with Xcode (choose My Mac (Mac Catalyst) as the device)